RafqaHaddad1/DesignPatterns/README.md

    - A powerful tool for managing complexity in software design.

  **Real-Life Scenario**:
-   - Notification System: The notification mode can vary based on user preferences or conditions¹.
+   - Notification System: The notification mode can vary based on user preferences or conditions.

 In summary, the Factory Method Pattern provides a way to create objects dynamically, allowing for flexibility and extensibility in software design.
 It's particularly useful when dealing with varying object types or when you want to encapsulate object creation logic